-Everything I’ve read as an observer of the social media and publishing communities tells me that most marketers don’t get a click rate on a Tweet of more than one percent, and in fact most marketers get less than that.
+Everything we’ve read as observers of social media and publishing communities tells us that most marketers don’t get a click rate on a Tweet of more than one percent, and in fact most marketers get less than that.

 Meanwhile, publishers on Facebook are most often reaching less than 10% of their fans due to Facebook’s algorithm which serves content that’s been highly engaged with before any other content.

 But increasing your click rate and even your engagement rate in social media isn’t much harder than the efforts you go through to improve email open rates, or even search engine optimization.
 In each and every case you’re going up to bat with your best swing and hoping it’s a home run.

 Of course it’s not just about hope.
 You practice in between games, get a solid maple bat because it worked for Barry Bonds, and a few hundred practice swings.

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.

 Honestly, half of the times we or our clients have hit a home run, especially on Facebook, we don’t know why, and Facebook doesn’t give us the tracking information to determine which influencer might have made an impact on its virality.
 Sometimes Facebook is much like a bizarro world in determining why some posts have more reach than others, despite no obvious difference in analytics from one post to another.

 However, other times it’s easier to identify the patterns of a post that does have a significant amount of clicks and likes, and more often than not, it comes down to the way the article is titled (although images play a big role too.)
 Heck, that’s the Upworthy claim to fame, using the “you’ll never believe what happened” formula over and over again.
 Why?
 Because it works!

 Writing article titles that get clicks in social media